lban2049/fastapi/.aigne/doc-smith/docs/user-guide-path-parameters.md

 }
 ```

-This is because the path parameter `item_id` failed to parse as an `int`.
+This automatic validation is provided by Pydantic, which FastAPI uses under the hood.

-## Order matters
+## Order Matters

-When creating *path operations*, you may find a situation where you have a fixed path, like `/users/me`, and a path with a parameter, like `/users/{user_id}`.
-Because path operations are evaluated in order, you need to ensure that the path for `/users/me` is declared before the one for `/users/{user_id}`.
+When creating *path operations*, you might have a situation where you have a fixed path (like `/users/me`) and a path that captures a parameter (like `/users/{user_id}`).

+Because path operations are evaluated in order, you need to make sure that the path for the fixed endpoint is declared *before* the one with the parameter.

 ```python
 from fastapi import FastAPI